-- On 13 June 2017, the Group, through its 85% subsidiary, Area Sur Shopping, S.L., entered into a loan facility agreement with Santander and CaixaBank for a principal amount of up €50,000,000, to refinance the cost of acquisition of a property in Spain.
-The loan bears interest at a variable 6 month EURIBOR floating rate plus a spread margin of 1.80% per annum.
-This loan was repaid in 13 June 2022. - On 25 July 2019, the Group, through its 65% owned subsidiaries, the Dutch B.V.s, entered into a loan facility agreement with Landesbank Hessen-Thuringen Girozentrale for a principal amount of €84,000,000, to refinance the cost of acquisition of properties in Germany.
+- On 25 July 2019, the Group, through its 65% owned subsidiaries, the Dutch B.V.s, entered into a loan facility agreement with Landesbank Hessen-Thuringen Girozentrale for a principal amount of € 84,000,000, to refinance the cost of acquisition of properties in Germany.
 The loan bears interest at a fixed rate of 1.38% per annum and matures on 31 July 2024.
-During 2021, the term of this loan facility was renegotiated and the revised principal amount is €150,350,000 at fixed interest rate of 1.21% per annum and matures on 1 April 2026. - The Group, through subsidiaries acquired as part of the NRE transaction, has entered into the following loan facility agreements: - Loan facility agreements with Helaba for a principal amount of €61,432,500, to refinance the cost of acquisition of properties in Germany.
+During 2021, the term of this loan facility was renegotiated and the revised principal amount is € 150,350,000 at fixed interest rate of 1.21% per annum and matures on 1 April 2026. - The Group, through subsidiaries acquired as part of the NRE transaction, has entered into the following loan facility agreements: - Loan facility agreements with Helaba for a principal amount of € 61,432,500, to refinance the cost of acquisition of properties in Germany.
 The loans bear floating interest of 3 month EURIBOR and a fixed interest of 1 % per annum and mature on 1 July 2025.
-During the year ended on 31 December 2021, a portion of this facility agreement associated with a property in Munster, Germany has been repaid. - On 29 October 2021, the Group signed a revolving credit facility of €75,000,000 (the "Facility") with CA-CIB, comprise of 2 tranches (A/B).
-Tranche A facility and Tranche B mature on 29 October 2026.
-The Facility carries a commitment fee on undrawn amounts, which is 40% of the margin of 1% per annum.
-The Facility also carries a utilisation fee on drawdown amounts, which is EURIBOR + margin (depending on the LTV), 10/20/25/35 bps of the drawdown amounts.
-The SG contract was signed in August 2022 for €50,000,000, at a rate of Euribor plus a margin of 1%.
-The maturity date on this contract is 3 August 2022 and has been repaid in 2022.
+During the year ended on 31 December 2021, a portion of this facility agreement associated with a property in Munster, Germany has been repaid. - In December 2024, the Fund signed an amendment to extend the maturity of the revolving credit facility of € 75,000,000 (the "Facility") with CA-CIB, up to 17 December 2029.
+The Facility carries a commitment fee on undrawn amounts, which is 40% of the margin.
+The Facility also carries a utilization fee on drawdown amounts, which is EURIBOR + margin (depending on the LTV), 10/20/40 bps of the drawdown amounts. (depending on the LTV). - The Group, through its 51% owned subsidiary Dolphin Square Estate Limited, has entered into a loan facility agreement with M&G for a principal amount of GBP 362,500,000, to finance the cost of acquisition of properties in the United Kingdom.
+On 18 June 2021, the Company refinanced the existing loan for the same amount of GBP 362,500,000.
+The loan bears interest at a variable SONIA rate plus a fixed margin of SONIA + 1.7% per annum and matures on 2 July 2026.
+During the year ended 31 December 2024, the Group repaid GBP 60,000,000 on the principal.